 The map and area statistics below show national scale land use mapping for Australia for 2010-11.

-Catchment scale mapping can be viewed via the National Map and the Australian land use profiles.
+Catchment scale mapping can be viewed via the National Map (coming soon) and the Australian land use profiles.
 This mapping has been completed across the country for different time periods.

 Both national scale and catchment scale land use datasets can be accessed via the data download page.
 Detailed information about how Australia's land use is mapped is available on the Mapping technical specifications page.